jeffreysorgen/golf-club-sensors/activity.md

   - `IMU.begin(); // initialize the sensors`
 - Initialize SERIAL COMMUNICATION
   - `Serial.begin(9600);`
-  - `//while (!Serial);    // comment this out` This will hang the code if it's not attached to computer
+  - `//while (!Serial);    // comment this out` This will hang if the computer is detached
 - And initialize OTHER things
   - `pinMode(LED_BUILTIN, OUTPUT); // initialize the built-in LED pin`
 - Check for FAILURE